 There’s something particularly special about a recipe that tastes soo good and looks SO major that you can’t decide which you love more.
 I mean you see these pics, yes?
 I’m dying just looking at them.
 But the taste you guys!
 The taste is everything too.
 Because if you’re a goat cheese and tomato lover, this recipe is basically a dream come true.
 The texture is deliciously light and fluffy, the tomatoes are blistered into a kaleidoscope of color, and a buttery, flaky, golden pie crust hugs it all together.
-Frankly it’s a miracle I didn’t take this to the house in one sitting, but what I did do is eat it for dinner one night, enjoy it as a side another night, and finally served up the last few pieces as an appetizer with friends.
+Frankly it’s a miracle I didn’t take this to the house in one sitting (I tried).
+But what I did do is eat it for dinner one night, enjoy it as a side another night, and served up the last few pieces as an appetizer with friends!

 Which means?
 This is crazy versatile AND crazy delish, a.k.a. the ultimate kitchen win/win.

 Recently I’ve been vibing with dishes that look super high-maintenance but are actually a total breeze — fancy feeling food without a fancy fussy effort?
 I’m digging it.
 This pie pretty epitomizes that mantra to a T, and one look at the recipe and you’ll clearly see why.